 In Texas, child custody (conservatorship) is usually granted by a family law judge who gives a verdict based on the dictum of the child’s best interest.
 Although the judge decides on the terms of conservatorship, there is always the presumption that joint custody is most beneficial to children.
+This is why it’s important you contact a Cedar Park child custody lawyer.
 Below are three tips to help you file for conservatorship in Texas.

 Seek help from a lawyer

 Conservatorship cases can turn into bitter battles particularly where parents are filing for sole managing custody.
 One can file a case pro se but it is recommended to seek legal help so as to build and file a persuasive case.